Letters from Lodi

 In honor of International Albariño Day (officially, August 2), eight Lodi wineries will open their doors to celebrate their seventh annual Lodi Tour of Albariño on Saturday, August 7th, and Sunday, August 8, 2021.

 Open to the public, this 2-day celebration requires no tickets or reservations, and Albariño lovers will be free to visit participating wineries at their own leisurely pace throughout the weekend.
 The bonus is that each of the participating wineries will be offering special tastings exclusive to this weekend's celebration, along with special food pairings and discounts.

 Tour of Albariño Guidebooks will be available to pick up at each participating winery (see list below) as well as the Lodi Wine Visitor Center.
 You can also download the Guidebook at www.lodispanishwinetour.com.
 True-blue Lodi Albariño enthusiasts are encouraged to share their Lodi Albariño experiences by using the following hashtags: #LodiTourOfAlbarino #InternationalAlbarinoDay #Albarino #Lodiwinecountry #VisitLodi.

 Lodi's Key Role in the Popularizing of California Albariño

-The reason is simple: Albariño has proven to be tailor-made for Lodi's warm Mediterranean climate and variations of grape-friendly, well drained soils.
+The reason is simple: Albariño has proven to be tailor-made for Lodi's warm Mediterranean climate and variations of grape-friendly, well-drained soils.
 Albariño originated as an Atlantic-coastal variety in the Rías Baixas region of Spain, where there are over 30,000 acres planted.
-There is also over 14,000 acres of the grape planted in Portugal, where it is called Alvarinho.
+There are also over 14,000 acres of grape planted in Portugal, where it is called Alvarinho.

 Lodi Styles of Albariño